SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.1 -> 128)``

-    Controls the radius of the generated Circular Loops which make up the scribble, the radius will vary across the drawing based on the images *luminance*.
+    Controls the radius of the generated Circular Loops which make up the scribble.
+The radius will vary across the drawing based on the image's *luminance*.

     :math:`radius = minRadius + (luminance * (maxRadius-minRadius))`